Platform-based businesses thrive on strong partners—see how mass payments tech streamlines operations, reduces risk, and boosts partner retention.

 What is Royalty Payments Tax Treatment in the U.S.?

-In the U.S., businesses can generally take a tax deduction for royalty payments as expenses, and payees receiving the royalties report royalty as income on their tax returns.
+In the U.S., businesses can generally take a tax deduction for royalty payments as expenses, and payees receiving royalties report royalties as income on their tax returns.

 The IRS treats royalty income received as ordinary income reportable either on Schedule E for Supplemental Income and Loss or Schedule C for self-employed individuals.
 IRS Publication 525 has more detailed information about Taxable and Nontaxable Income.

-Royalty payments are negotiated once through a legal agreement and paid continuingly by licensees to owners granting a license to use their intellectual property or assets over the license period.
+Royalty payments are negotiated once through a legal agreement and paid continuously by licensees to owners.
+They grant a license to use their intellectual property or assets over the license period.
 Royalty payments are often structured as a percentage of gross or net revenues.

 What is a Royalty Deal?